She was cropped out of a photo of white climate activists. Now, she says it's time to stop erasing African voices - Local News 8

 ‘Sad and worthless’

-The cropped photo was taken by an Associated Press (AP) photographer, and Nakate confronted the agency about the incident on Twitter, writing “Why did you remove me from the photo?
+The cropped photo was taken by a photographer for The Associated Press, and Nakate confronted the agency about the incident on Twitter, writing “Why did you remove me from the photo?
 I was part of the group!”

 She added in a video statement: “It was the first time in my life that I understood the definition of the word ‘racism.’ “